John Wilson Orchestra: Proms concerts

-The Proms concerts are a celebrated annual summer series in London's Royal Albert Hall.
-To date, the John Wilson Orchestra have performed thirteen Proms at the Royal Albert Hall.
-Their work has reached a wide television audience via the BBC, who televise a few Proms each season.
+The BBC Proms are a celebrated annual summer concert series that take place primarily at London's Royal Albert Hall.
+Between 2009 and 2019, The John Wilson Orchestra performed thirteen Proms at the Royal Albert Hall:

 Warner Bros (Prom 29 and 30, 2019)

 West Side Story (Prom 39, 2018)

 The John Wilson Orchestra performed this musical by Leonard Bernstein (1918–1990) in 2018, his centenary year.

 Oklahoma!
 (Proms 34 and 35, 2017)

 Directed by Rachel Kavanaugh and with choreography by Alastair David, this semi-staged production of Rodgers and Hammerstein's musical marked 10 years since John Wilson first performed at the BBC Proms and eight years since the John Wilson Orchestra made their Proms debut.
 The "stellar cast" included Belinda Lang (Aunt Eller) with Nathaniel Hackmann (Curly), Scarlet Strallen (Laurey), Robert Fairchild (Will Parker), David Seadon-Young (Jud), and Lizzy Connolly (Ado Annie), with comedian/actor Marcus Brigstocke (Ali Hakim).